 - Discharge pipe

 Hot water cylinder capacity varies between 25 gallons to 50 gallons for normal domestic supply, with the larger being enough to supply an average family for a day.
-Most cylinders are made from thin copper and you should make sure your cylinder is well lagged to prevent heat loss.
+Most cylinders are made from stainless steel but thin copper may have been used in some of the older tanks.
+You should make sure your cylinder is well lagged to prevent heat loss.
 Pre-lagged cylinders are available, which are coated with foamed polyurethane.

 Thermal store system